 While credit history requirements may vary by lender, having a solid track record of borrowing and responsibly repaying your debts is important.

-Lightstream, for instance, looks for several years of credit history and credit history with various account types.
-This can include major credit cards, installment debt and mortgage debt if applicable.
+Lightstream, for instance, not only looks for several years of credit history, but also credit history with various account types.
+This can include major credit cards, installment debt and mortgage debt, if applicable.
 Good payment history with few delinquencies or challenges in repaying debt is also important.